 Open loop springs ends can make changing your springs a simple task.
 Since the loop does not completely close, you may not need to disassemble as much of your hardware to swap the broken one-piece spring with your new spring.

 Closed loop spring ends may be slightly more safe than open looped ends because the end of the spring wire wraps into the spring.
 The disadvantage, though, is that spring with closed loops may take longer to replace.

 Clips (no holes) on spring ends are more durable than the previous two end types.
 The spring clips put less stress on the ends of the springs to help lengthen the spring life.
 Because these springs have clips on the ends, it tends to require a little more time and work to replace springs with clipped ends.

 You will need to determine which type of end you want for each end of your one-piece spring.
-You can pick any of the above spring ends for the bottom of your spring, and one of the following for the top of your spring: open loop, closed loop, clip, or no ends.
+You can pick any of the four spring ends above for the bottom of your spring, and one of the following for the top of your spring: open loop, closed loop, clip, or no ends.
 Some end options are more expensive than others.

-The hardware that accompanies Holmes one-piece springs has a unique design, which keeps the top of the door from needing a roller to slide along a section of horizontal track.
+The hardware that accompanies Holmes one-piece single panel springs has a unique design, which keeps the top of the door from needing a roller to slide along a section of horizontal track.
 If a roller on the top section slides along horizontal track, you do not have the Holmes one-piece hardware or springs.